Football in Egypt: Stadiums

 Egypt has a total of 27 football stadiums spread around the country.
-The main stadium is the Cairo International Stadium, where the national team play all of their matches, whilst the second most used stadium is the Borg El Arab Stadium in Alexandria which is primarily used by Ittihad Alexandria and the B team of the national team.
+The main stadium is the Cairo International Stadium, where the national team play all of their matches, while Egypt's largest football stadium is Misr Stadium in The New Capital.
+The second most used stadium is the Borg El Arab Stadium in Alexandria which is primarily used by Ittihad Alexandria and the B team of the national team.
 The reason that this stadium was built was for Egypt's bid for the 2010 FIFA World Cup.

+The Alexandria Stadium, the oldest stadium in Egypt and Africa.

 The 94,000-capacity Misr Stadium.

-The national football team of Egypt played numerous home games at the 75,000-capacity Cairo International Stadium.

 Egypt has hosted 5 African Cups in 1959, 1974, 1986, 2006 and 2019.
 The country also hosted the 1997 U-17 World Cup and the 2009 U-20 World Cup.